oleng/.dev/README.md

 This (hopefully) organic repo is for automating development setups on new installs (or resetting to default configurations & environments), including dotfiles.

+_Warning_: mainly for `bash` in macOS, so you need to adjust some if you want to use this in `zsh` or Linux distros.

 [//]: # (
 	guide:
 	- if inside a folder there's a subfolder that doesn't need its content listed, prefix all the names of subfolders in the same level with a slash, otherwise leave the slash out.